nikitarub/DevOpsLLM/README.md

 # DevOpsLLM

+> OFK, I know, that DevOps is a culture!
+> Yet, nowadays `DevOps` meand much more then that.

+> So welcome to a story of how IaaC, CI/CD and so much more can be done using LLMs!

 Using LLM to set up Infrastructure, Automation (CI/CD), Containerization and Orchestration, etc. As well as the test app itself.

 I'm logging every action I take in [LOG.md](LOG.md) file.
 That's the most interesting reading here.